hotteano/intro-to-tcs-zh-cn/src/chapter_3.md

 His first design for a mechanical computer was the _difference engine_ that was designed to do polynomial interpolation.
 He then designed the _analytical engine_ which was a much more general machine and the first prototype for a programmable general-purpose computer.
 Unfortunately, Babbage was never able to complete the design of his prototypes.
-One of the earliest people to realize the engine's potential and far-reaching implications was Ada Lovelace (see the notes for [chaploops](){.ref}).
+One of the earliest people to realize the engine's potential and far-reaching implications was Ada Lovelace (see the notes for [chaploops]()).